 As a parent, you play an important role in setting a good foundation for your child's dietary habits.
 To stay fit and healthy, teach your child to choose healthy food and be active from an early age.
 Adopting a healthy lifestyle helps your child to feel fitter, look better and concentrate better in his studies.

-My Healthy Plate to healthy eating
+My Healthy Plate and eating healthy

 Use "Recommended Dietary Allowances" to help you find out the number of servings from each food group your child should eat every day.